realbestia/OMG-Plus-TV-Stremio-Addon/readme.md

 [🇮🇹 Leggi in italiano](leggimi.md)

-A Stremio addon to add M3U playlist channels with EPG support to your catalog.
+A Stremio addon to add M3U playlist (IPTV) channels with EPG support to your catalog.
 For the PLUS version with custom playlist support, visit: https://github.com/mccoy88f/OMG-Plus-TV-Stremio-Addon

 IMPORTANT: First of all...